 Walking in Olympia is the simplest, smartest way to get around.
-It's fun, builds community, keeps neighborhoods safe, it's good for the environment, saves you money, and best of all it relieves stress and keeps you fit!
+It's fun, good for the environment, builds community, keeps neighborhoods safe, saves you money, and best of all it relieves stress and keeps you fit!

 Use the maps or links below and get out and walk today!

 Olympia Walking Maps

 Check out these comprehensive walking maps, which are separated by region and include trails, landmarks, transit routes, public art, a convenient "minutes from Downtown" guide and more.

 Please note that due to the complexity of the map, these PDF files are rather large.
 If you are a City of Olympia resident and want a printed copy of the map, simply email email@example.com - please include your name, address and zip code.

 Crosswalks exist at every intersection, whether they are marked or not, and you can cross mid-block between two intersections where no signals are present - just be sure to yield to traffic.

 It is illegal to cross mid-block between two intersections that have signals.
 Walk to the signal and cross there.

 When driving, make sure you scan for people on foot at intersections.
 Be especially mindful when you're turning right, because you're usually looking left and can easily miss someone crossing in front of you.